4-DS/SinaraML-Def-Guide/docs/source/intro.rst

 The solution to this problem lies in the field of engineering and organization of development and operation of ML systems.
 With the seeming similarity of approaches and tools with conventional software dev, ML development and operation has many of its own ML specifics.
 And in addition to specialized ML tools and approaches, it also requires a rethinking of established dev practices.
 Moreover, the use of AI in non-IT companies leads to additional challenges: we often have to solve AI tasks with fewer resources and competencies compared to IT companies.

 Sinara Framework is an essence of our years of experience (tools, guides, regulations) in organizing Data Science in non-IT companies.
-Sinara Framework is for those who want to focus specifically on practical Data Science, and want to minimize their efforts of related disciplines such as software and data engineering, dev and ops, infrastructure support.
+SinaraML Framework is for those who want to focus specifically on practical Data Science, and want to minimize their efforts of related disciplines such as software and data engineering, dev and ops, infrastructure support.

 The most important tasks for AI success?
 ****************************************